cloudfoundry-community/terraform-provider-cloudfoundry/website/docs/r/domain.html.markdown

 The following argument applies only to private domains.

 * `org` - (Optional, String) The ID of the Org that owns this domain.
 If specified, this resource will provision a private domain.
 By default, the provisioned domain is a public (shared) domain.

+* `internal` - (Optional, bool) Flag that sets the domain as an internal domain.
+Internal domains are used for internal app to app networking only.
+Defaults to "false".
+Only works on shared domain.

 ## Attributes Reference